Skip to main content

 Description

 which locates a command's origin.
-If STDOUT is a TTY, then it's output will be human readable.
-If STDOUT is a pipe then it's output will be a simple list.
+If stdout is a TTY, then it's output will be human readable.
+If stdout is a pipe then it's output will be a simple list.

 which can take multiple parameters, each representing a different command you want looked up.